muqadasshahid-dev/clone-landing-page-iamscientist/README.md

-# clone-landing-page-iamscientist
+# 🌐 My Web Project

+## 📌 About Project
-A modern responsive landing page project built using HTML, CSS, and JavaScript with clean UI and mobile-friendly design.
+This is a responsive and modern web development project built using **HTML, CSS, and JavaScript**.
+It focuses on clean UI design, responsiveness, and user-friendly layout.

+---

+## 🚀 Features
+- Fully responsive design 📱💻
+- Clean and modern UI 🎨
+- Easy navigation
+- Lightweight and fast loading
+- Mobile-friendly layout

+---

+## 🛠️ Technologies Used
+- HTML5
+- CSS3
+- JavaScript

+---

+## 📂 Project Structure